-To jump to specific steps, use the links at right.
+To jump to specific steps, use the links above.

 Note: This page is for Strategic Advisors.

-Now that you've completed the Model phase, you're ready to build your client's forecast in LivePlan and update the mapping to the Scoreboard.
+Now that you've completed the Model phase, you're ready to build your client's forecast in LivePlan and update the mapping to the Dashboard.

 Planning vs. Accounting